-The recipe that I am sharing with you today is my Sunchoke Mushroom Broccoli Gluten-Free Pasta, and Beauties, it is mouth-watering good!
-This filling and tasty dish is made up of satisfying gluten-free pasta noodles and loads of nutrient-rich veggies and nutritional yeast.
+The recipe that I am sharing with you today is my Sunchoke Mushroom Broccoli Gluten-Free Pasta, and Beauties, it is mouth-wateringly good!
+This filling and tasty dish is made of satisfying gluten-free noodles, loads of nutrient-rich veggies and nutritional yeast.
 With a light and super flavorful sauce, I think you are really going to enjoy this newest creation.
 It’s the perfect meal to make when you are craving something a bit more hearty.

 Go For Gluten-Free

 When we are craving hearty foods, like Sunchoke Mushroom Broccoli Gluten-Free Pasta, it’s important to seek out the best noodles for your body.
 In order to achieve your highest levels of health and beauty, remember to stay away from white and wheat flour products.
-Regular old pasta noodles certainly are not the best options for you.
+Regular old pasta noodles certainly are not the best option if you want to feel good.
 Many of us have issues with gluten.
-Wheat, which contains gluten, can be bloating and inflammatory on your entire systems.
+Wheat, which contains gluten, can be bloating and inflammatory on your entire system.

 Instead, opt for noodles made from beauty grains, like quinoa, amaranth, brown rice, or even edamame.
 Soba noodles are also a fun choice!
-For this Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe, I used quinoa noodles.
-This way I can get in some extra protein.
-Feel free to even substitute zucchini noodles in this dish if that is what you are feeling.
-The key to remember when making comfort foods like pasta is to make it work with you, using the healthiest options you can find.
+For this Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe, I use quinoa noodles that provide some extra protein.
+Feel free to even substitute zucchini noodles in this dish if that is what you are feeling!
+The key to making comfort foods, like pasta, work for you is to use the healthiest options you can find.

 Looking for an extra boost to digest heavier meals?
-If you want to absorb more nutrients and reduce bloating, remember you are what you consume.
-That is, only if you can properly digest the nutrients from the food you consume.
-My feel good digestive enzymes effectively break down stubborn macronutrients in your food.
+My Feel Good Digestive Enzymes effectively break down stubborn macronutrients in your food.
 I am talking about things like protein, carbs, and fat.
 This will reduce gas and bloating as well as improve nutrient absorption.
-Adding this supplement to your daily practice helps to ensure you will get the most out of every meal and is essential to your digestive wellness
+Adding this supplement to your daily practice helps to ensure you will get the most out of every meal and is essential to your digestive wellness.

-Have you ever heard of sunchokes Beauties?
-They are also commonly referred to as the Jerusalem artichoke, though they don’t resemble an artichoke at all :) Sunchokes look more like ginger in my opinion, tubular and root-like.
-They range from pale brown to white, red and purple in color.
-And we are so lucky to live in a time where you can find them pretty commonly sold in your local market.
+Have you ever heard of sunchokes, Beauties?
+They are also commonly referred to as the Jerusalem artichoke, though they don’t resemble an artichoke at all :) Sunchokes look more like ginger in my opinion – tubular and root-like.
+And we are so lucky to live in a time where you can find them in most local markets.

 They can be eaten raw, made into flour, cooked or even pickled.
-For my Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe, I cooked them on the stove to bring out their creamy taste.
-When cooked they taste like a cross between a potato and the heart of an artichoke, so delicious!
+For my Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe, I cook them on the stove to bring out their creamy taste.
+When cooked, they taste like a cross between a potato and the heart of an artichoke: so delicious!

-Everyone should be on the lookout for these tasty gems as they are packed with nutrients that all of our bodies need.
-For example, just one serving has 30 percent of our daily needs for thiamine, vitamin B. And vitamin B is a beauty builder.
+Everyone should be on the lookout for these tasty gems, as they are packed with nutrients that all of our bodies need.
+For example, just one serving has 30 percent of our daily needs for thiamine, or vitamin B1, which is a beauty builder.
 It helps keep your locks looking shiny and your eyes looking bright!

 Even better, sunchokes have some major prebiotic effects.
 Thanks to its ample sources of inulin, a type of fiber, sunchokes work wonders on your system.
-Prebiotics can help increase our beneficial microorganisms and good bacteria to grow in our guts.
-This helps keep our immune system running optimally.
+Prebiotics can help increase beneficial microorganisms and encourage good bacteria to grow in our guts.
+This helps keep the immune system running optimally.
 Our bodies need prebiotics just as much as they need probiotics.
-And Beauties, if you aren’t taking probiotics let me highly suggest you do so.

 Consuming broad spectrum SBO probiotics, like my Feel Good Probiotics+, brings balance back to your body.
 They’re hearty and can survive stomach acid to implant in your gut.
 They help to build friendly bacteria and improve digestive health.
 Definitely check them out!

-If you are interested in further help on your detoxing journey may I suggest you check out my Feel Good Detoxy 2.0.
+If you are interested in further help on your detoxing journey, check out my Feel Good Detoxy 2.0.
 It gently aids in the elimination of daily toxins in a safe and effective way.
 Using no harsh or irritating herbs, it works by delivering more oxygen to your colon and overall body.
 This, in turn, loosens toxins and acidic waste in your colon.
 Oxygen, delivered this way, improves detoxification and supports the growth of friendly bacteria.
-Enjoy my Feel Good Detoxy 2.0 and you’re on your way to better digestive health and increased vitality.

-One thing I hear from a lot of people is that they are not aware of all the miraculous benefits that mushrooms provide.
 For starters, do you know that this little fungus contains protein?
-Well surprise Beauties, mushrooms do!
-They also contain powerful antioxidants that work to protects cells and fight oxidative stress.
+Well surprise, Beauties, mushrooms do!
+They also contain powerful antioxidants that work to protect cells and fight oxidative stress.
 Mushrooms are linked to boosting the immune system and slowing aging.
 Even more interesting, mushrooms are an amazing natural tonic for fatigue.
 Boosting great amounts of vitamin B5, mushrooms can help fuel the brain and prevent a decline in cognitive health.

 Nutrient-Packed Nutritional Yeast

 Never heard of this gem or still a little wary to try it?
 Don’t let its name fool you.
 Nutritional yeast is actually a high protein food, containing 71% protein by weight.
-With sixteen different amino acids, coupled with its protein ratio, it should be high on everyone’s plant-based eaters list.
-Plus it is an amazing source of vitamin B and key minerals like phosphorous and chromium.
+With sixteen different amino acids, coupled with its protein ratio, it should be high on the plant-based eater’s list.
+Plus, it is an amazing source of vitamin B and key minerals like phosphorous and chromium.
 Nutritional yeast can help your brain, body, and muscles tremendously.
 And believe me, it tastes sooo good!

 I hope you love how flavorful and delicious my Sunchoke Mushroom Broccoli Gluten-Free Pasta recipe tastes.
-It’s hearty, and warming making that much better to enjoy during these winter months!
+It’s hearty and warming, making it that much better to enjoy during these winter months!
 Plus it’s loaded with nutrients that do wonders for your body.
-Why not make it easy on yourself this week and serve this up.
+Why not make it easy on yourself this week and serve this for dinner one night?
 And don’t forget Beauties, be sure to tag me on Instagram in all your recipe creations!
 And if you are on Pinterest, pin it and share it with your friends!